Nakayama algebras and Fuchsian singularities: Preliminary

 The category $\coh\X$ satisfies the Serre duality of the form functorially in $X,Y\in\coh\X$, where $\vw=\vc-\sum_{i=1}^3\vx_i$ is called the \emph{dualizing element} in $\LL$.
 This implies the existence of almost split sequences in $\coh\X$ with the Auslander--Reiten translation $\tau$ given by the degree shift with $\vec{\omega}$.
+By $\vect\X$ we denote the full subcategory of the category $\coh\X$ formed by all vector bundles, that is, all locally free sheaves.